Asking for upfront payment is common across many industries, but is it always a good idea?

-But it’s not only about getting clients invested in the project.
+But upfront payment is not only about getting clients invested in the project.

-Have you ever been in a situation where a client slips off the radar halfway through the project?
+Have you ever been in a situation where a customer slips off the radar halfway through the project’s completion?
 You can’t reach them via email.
-You can’t reach them over the phone.
+You can’t get them over the phone.
 All you hear is crickets.
 Yes, this does happen!

-The mere fact that they haven’t spent a single penny makes the decision that much easier.
-Get a deposit to prevent it, or at least, so that you can soften the blow when it does happen.
+The fact that they haven’t spent a single penny makes the decision that much easier.
+Get an upfront payment to prevent it, or at least so that you can soften the blow when it does happen.

-A deposit gives you working capital for those situations and is useful for larger projects that require big sums of money.
+An upfront payment gives you working capital for those situations and is useful for larger projects requiring lots of cash.

-Questions to Ask Yourself When Deciding to Charge Deposits
+Questions to Ask Yourself When Deciding to Charge Upfront Payments

 1. Are They a New or Existing Client?

-As a freelance writer who’s a member of numerous Facebook writing groups, I’ve read many status updates about how a writer wrote an article, submitted it, only to have the client vanish.
+As a freelance writer who’s a member of numerous Facebook writing groups, I’ve read many status updates about how a writer wrote an article and submitted it, only to have the client vanish.
 Without a trace.

 A new business relationship is exactly that—new.
-You don’t know this person, haven’t built a relationship and there is no trust.
+You don’t know this person, haven’t built rapport, and there’s no trust.
 Who’s to say they will pay you?

-Charging a deposit for new clients is advisable.
-It’s even more important today, as more people are working remotely than ever before, for clients near and far.
+Charging an upfront payment for new clients is advisable.
+It’s even more important today, as more people are working remotely than ever before for clients near and far.

-If you’re a freelance designer, living in Canada, working for a client in England who doesn’t pay, what are you going to do?
-It’s not like you can bang on the door and say, “Hey, where’s my money!”
+If you’re a freelance designer living in Canada, working for a client in England who doesn’t pay, what will you do?
+It’s not like you can bang on the door and say, “Hey, where’s my money?”

-But not every new client requires a deposit.
-There are instances where you might consider forgoing the deposit:
+But not every new customer requires an upfront payment.
+There are instances where you might consider forgoing an upfront payment:

-- If your client is an established company.
-They couldn’t have built up a stellar reputation if they weren’t paying contractors right?\
+- If your customer is an established company.
+They couldn’t have built a stellar reputation without paying contractors, right?

 - If a friend referred the client.
 Your friend wouldn’t refer you to a client that doesn’t pay, right?